-After one day, the cutoff frequency gradually decreases in all regions and the number of active cutoff tracks follows relatively closely an exponential decay.
-This shows that the probability of a PV cutoff track to end is relatively constant, i.e., the lysis of PV cutoffs can be regarded as an exponential decay process.
-We use an exponential curve fitted to the number of active tracks after genesis to estimate the half life $\tau{1/2}$ of the PV cutoffs once they have overcome the 24 h minimum duration required in this study.
+After one day, the cutoff frequency gradually decreases in all regions, and the number of cutoff tracks that still persist at a certain time after genesis (hereafter: active tracks) follows an exponential decay relatively closely.
+This shows that the probability of a PV cutoff track to end is relatively constant; i.e., the lysis of PV cutoffs can be regarded as an exponential decay process.
+We use an exponential curve fitted to the number of active tracks to estimate the half life $\tau{1/2}$ of the PV cutoffs once they have overcome the 24 h minimum duration required in this study.
 This value is surprisingly similar across regions and ranges from 25 h (South Africa) to 31 h (Mediterranean).
-Hence, the median lifetime is between 49 and 55 h and the expected (i.e., mean) lifetime $\overline{T}$ [computed as $\overline{T} = 24 \, \text{h} + \tau{1/2} \cdot \ln(2)^{-1}$ ] between 60 and 69 h.
+Hence, the median lifetime is between 49 and 55 h and the expected (i.e., mean) lifetime $\overline{T}$ (computed as $\overline{T} = 24 \text{ h} + \tau{1/2} \cdot \ln(2)^{-1}$ ) between 60 and 69 h.
 Hence, across the regions considered, the lifetimes do not vary strongly and expected lifetimes are close to the mean lifetimes of the three cutoff types (Fig. 9a).

 A similar picture appears for JJA (Fig. 13), where maximum frequencies are also found roughly one day after genesis in all regions, decaying approximately exponentially afterwards.
-Downward growth is also apparent for PV cutoffs over the central and eastern subtropical North Atlantic (Fig. 13a,b), while over Australia PV cutoffs rapidly disappear at lower levels (Fig. 13f).
+Downward growth is also apparent for PV cutoffs over the central and eastern subtropical North Atlantic (Fig. 13a and b), while over Australia PV cutoffs rapidly disappear at lower levels (Fig. 13f).
 A further interesting aspect is the gradual lowering of the isentropic level with the maximum frequency along the transect of genesis regions from the central to the eastern subtropical North Atlantic and to the Mediterranean (Fig. 13a-c), consistent with an increase in latitude.
-Particularly noteworthy is the very large half life (70 h, $\overline{T} = 125$ h) of PV cutoffs forming over the central subtropical North Atlantic, which is more than two times longer than in all other regions.
-On the contrary, PV cutoffs over the Mediterranean have a substantially shorter half life (22 h, $\overline{T} = 52$ h) than in all other regions, in particular also than PV cutoffs in the same region in DJF (Fig. 12c).
+Particularly noteworthy is the very large half life $(70 \text{ h}, \overline{T} = 125 \text{ h})$ of PV cutoffs forming over the central subtropical North Atlantic, which is more than 2 times longer than in all other regions.
+On the contrary, PV cutoffs over the Mediterranean have a substantially shorter half life (22 h, T = 52 h) than in all other regions, and also than Mediterranean PV cutoffs in DJF (Fig. 12c).
 PV cutoffs forming over the Hudson Bay and the Baltic Sea have, similarly to PV cutoffs near Antarctica in DJF, not much vertical displacement.